coderefinery/git-collaborative/_episodes/01-remotes.md

 ---
 layout: episode
-title: "Working with remotes"
+title: Working with remotes
 teaching: 30
 exercises: 0
 questions:
-  - "How can we keep repositories in sync?"
+  - How can we keep repositories in sync?
-  - "How can we share repositories with others?"
+  - How can we share repositories with others?
 objectives:
-  - "Understand the difference between local branch, origin/branch, and remote branch."
+  - Understand the difference between local branch, origin/branch, and remote branch.
 keypoints:
   - "`git clone` copies everything and sets some pointers to remember where the clone came from."
-  - "You communicate commits with `git fetch`/`git pull` and `git push`."
+  - You communicate commits with `git fetch`/`git pull` and `git push`.
-  - "All other Git operations are offline: you can work on a plane while your coworker is on vacation in North Korea."
+  - All other Git operations are offline - you can work on a plane while your coworker is on vacation in North Korea.
   - "`origin` refers to where you cloned from (but you can relocate it)."
   - "`origin/foo` is a read-only pointer to branch `foo` on origin."
   - "`origin` pointers only move when you `git fetch`/`git pull` or `git push`."